-S4D Activity SDG 3, 6: "The Virus Chain"
+S4D Activity SDG 3: "The Virus Chain"

-This S4D Activity example shows how sport can be used to strengthen the competence of critical thinking in relation to Health in general and the topic of water, sanitation and hygiene (WASH).
-More teaching and learning materials (manuals, training session, activities etc.) related to the topic of "Sport for Health" can be found HERE, related to the topic of "Sport for WASH" HERE.
+This S4D Activity example shows how sport can be used to strengthen the competence of critical thinking in relation to Health.
+More teaching and learning materials (manuals, training session, activities etc.) related to the topic of "Sport for Health" can be found HERE.